MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-deploy-emulator/includes/01-introduction.md

-In this module, you will learn about the architecture of both the Azure Sphere and the Altair emulator.
-You will also learn how to deploy the emulator to your Azure Sphere.
+In this module, you'll learn about the architecture of the Azure Sphere and the Altair emulator.
+You'll also learn how to deploy the emulator to your Azure Sphere.

 ## Azure Sphere Architecture